-The number one reaction to the use, sale, or manufacture of drugs in the state of Illinois is to impose criminal penalties.
-The war on drugs is in full effect in Chicago, and the police and state prosecutors are using all the tools at their disposal to punish individuals who use, sell, or manufacture controlled substances in the state.
-If you or someone you know has been charged with a drug-related crime in Illinois, contact an experienced Chicago drug crimes attorney Gus Kostopoulos immediately.
+The war on drugs is in full effect in Chicago.
+Prosecutors seek harsh sentences for individuals who use, sell, or manufacture controlled substances.
+If you or someone you know has been charged with a drug crime, speak with an experienced Chicago drug crimes attorney Gus Kostopoulos immediately.
 Gus is a former prosecutor with over 18 years experience.

 Your rights to enjoy certain privileges, if convicted, may be severely limited.
 Hiring an experienced criminal defense attorney could be the difference between dropped charges and time in jail.